juanlazarde/word_splitter/README.md

 This document uses a User Form, but you can run the module without it.

+## Sub's
+- Splitter: Called with a QuickAccess button from the Word interface.
+It brings up the user interface
+- CountPages: The user interface has a Label that is updated with the number of pages in the document.
+- PasteWithoutErrors: Takes care of an error Copying and Pasting occasionally create an error because VBA is faster than the ability to paste.
+- DeleteBlankPages: takes care of the occasional blank page at the end of a Split document
+- SplitIntoPages: This is the main program.

 Here's the code for the module:
 ```VB.net
     Option Explicit